-Lateral Flow Tests
+Lateral Flow Tests for COVID-19

-Testing is another infection control mitigation which may form part of osteopaths' infection control risk assessment and response.
+Testing is another infection control mitigation which may form part of osteopaths' infection control risk assessment and response in relation to COVID-19.

 The latest UKHSA Guidance indicates that healthcare staff (unless providing direct care to severely immune-suppressed patients) are not required to take a COVID-19 test and should follow the guidance for people with symptoms of a respiratory infection including COVID-19.
 They should stay at home until they no longer have a high temperature (if they had one) or until they no longer feel unwell.
 Healthcare staff who test positive for COVID-19 are no longer required to have two negative lateral flow tests for COVID-19 before they return to work.